 .build();

-OkHttp isn't just another HTTP client - it's a networking Swiss Army knife.
-While Java's native HTTPClient handles basics, OkHttp excels at the edge cases: flaky networks, high concurrency, and complex security requirements.
+OkHttp isn't just another HTTP client - it's a networking Swiss Army knife that handles the edge cases other libraries ignore.
+While Java's native HTTPClient handles the happy path, OkHttp excels when things go wrong: flaky networks, high concurrency, and complex security requirements.

 The key takeaways: